-He has performed locally with the San Diego Symphony, the San Diego Opera, the Starlight Opera, the American Ballet Company, the Old Globe Theatre, and with Luciano Pavarotti.
+Benedetti has performed locally with the San Diego Symphony, the San Diego Opera, the Starlight Opera, the American Ballet Company, the Old Globe Theatre, and with Luciano Pavarotti.
 As of 2009, he is a full-time professor of music at Grossmont College, where he is chair of guitar studies, and is head of the guitar faculty at San Diego State University with George Svoboda, Robert Wetzel, and Celin Romero.

-Benedetti records on the SBE label and Domo Records with several ensembles: Camarada (chamber ensemble), Keltik Kharma (a celtic band), the Odeum Guitar Duo, and the Benedetti/Svoboda Guitar Duo.
+In addition, he has recorded on the SBE label and Domo Records with several ensembles: Camarada (chamber ensemble), Keltik Kharma (a celtic band), the Odeum Guitar Duo, and the Benedetti/Svoboda Guitar Duo.
 His album The Guitar Ensemble II includes performances of compositions by Beethoven, Vivaldi, Strauss, and Mozart.

 He has performed for dignitaries such as the king & queen of Malaysia, Mikhail Gorbachev, and President Jimmy Carter.